tenzin-choezin/tenzin-choezin.github.io/README.md

-#### This is my personal website but it's still a working progress...
-Read below 👇 to find out more about me.
+#### This is my personal website but it's still a working... progress.
+Read below 👇 for more about me.
 <br/>

-## An introduction
+## An introduction!
 My name is **Tenzin Choezin** (spelled བསྟན་འཛིན་ཆོས་འཛིན་། and pronounced Ten-zin Choe-zin).
 I'm a soon-to-be alumni of UC Berkeley, where I've studied Data Science and Economics, and completed the [Certificate in Entrepreneurship & Technology](https://scet.berkeley.edu/students/certificate-in-entrepreneurship-and-technology/) offered through our university's school of engineering.